gitzaan/NM_GAN_FaceGeneration/README.md

 - Training can be unstable between Generator and Discriminator.
 - Lack of density estimation and intrinsic evaluation metrics.

-## Bonus Information

-MIT Researchers have developed a method where a GAN system can demonstrate step-by-step how a pizza is cooked based on given instructions.

 ## Contributing